tomanizer/ms_copilot_automation/docs/cli.md

 # Command Line Usage

 The CLI is the primary interface for automating Microsoft Copilot interactions.
-All commands live under `python -m src.cli.main`.
+After installing the project (`pip install -e .`), a console script named `ms-copilot` becomes available.

 ## Global Options